CeliaRipple/CeliaRipple.github.io/FinalProject.md

 ```sql
 SELECT pgr_createTopology('planet_osm_roads', 0.00001, 'way', 'osm_id')
 ```
+This function also creates a new table with just the nodes for the road segments.

 The final step before routing is to create a "cost" column.
 For this initial analysis I decided to use distance as the cost, but cost could also be time, or other factors.

 Add a column for cost